zhued/zhued.github.io/_posts/blog/2015-02-09-Honest_Attraction.md

 **Human's are attracted to other's rough edges.**

 Everyone has their failures.
 Everyone has been wrong and/or embarrassed.
 Everyone sucks at something.
-It's how comfortable with being who you are how you are improving that is key to vulnerability.
+It's how comfortable with being who you are and how you are improving that is key to vulnerability.

 #### Vulnerability is NOT Weakness.